Call 911 if the victim:

 3. Do Not Clean Up Before Receiving Medical Attention

 - To preserve evidence, the victim should not bathe, go to the bathroom, comb her hair, or change clothes until she has received a medical examination.
 Do not clean up anything at the site of the assault.

 4. Seek Immediate Medical Attention at Doctor's Office or an Emergency Room

 - If the victim has been raped, a doctor will use a rape kit to collect hair, semen, clothing fibers, and other evidence of the attacker's identity.

 - Even if the victim is not sure she wants to report the attack, it is still important to collect and preserve evidence so it can be accessed at a later date, if necessary.

 - If the victim wishes to report the attack, the hospital staff will call the police from the emergency room.

 - A doctor will treat injuries from the rape or sexual assault.

 - Consult your doctor or call the National Sexual Assault Hotline at 800-656-HOPE (4673) for referrals to support groups or mental health counselors who can help the victim deal with the trauma of rape or sexual assault.
-Ongoing support for rape and sexual assault victims is essential, because the trauma of such attacks can have serious long-term effects.
+Providing ongoing access to support for rape and sexual assault victims is essential, because healing can require many years.

-- If you are a friend or relative of a rape or sexual assault victim, listen and provide ongoing support, and reassure her that she is not at fault for what happened.
+- If you are a friend or relative of a rape or sexual assault victim, listen and provide ongoing support, and reassure the victim that she or he is not at fault for what happened.